 NASA Moon, Mars Missions Seen Gaining Funds Despite Fiscal Crunch

-The U.S. government will fund NASA missions to the moon, Mars and beyond in coming decades, even though federal finances are constrained by daunting deficits, an industry leader predicted.
+The U.S. government will fund vastly expensive NASA missions to the moon, Mars and beyond in coming decades, even though federal finances are constrained by daunting deficits, an industry leader predicted.

-For multiple reasons, funds will be found to fulfill American dreams of going where no man has gone before, John Douglass, president and CEO of the Aerospace Industries Association told sister publication Space & Missile Defense Report.
+For multiple reasons, funds will be found to fulfill American dreams of going where no man has gone before, according to John Douglass, president and CEO of the Aerospace Industries Association.
+He spoke in an interview with Space & Missile Defense Report.

-Douglass does not lightly dismiss the financial challenge, saying that funding for NASA will have to be increased by an order of magnitude to support those heavenly ambitions.
+To be sure, he doesn’t lightly dismiss the financial challenge, saying that funding for NASA will have to be increased, by an order of magnitude, to support those heavenly ambitions.

 Another salient point militating against any unilateral U.S. withdrawal from space exploration, he said, is that however large the cost of such missions might appear in dollar terms, they would be insignificant in comparison to the heft of the U.S. economy, the largest of any nation on the planet.

-"In the grand scale of things," the costs of returning to the moon and then voyaging through interplanetary space would equal "a small amount of the American economy," Douglass said.
+“In the grand scale of things,” Douglass said, the costs of returning to the moon and then voyaging through interplanetary space would equal “a small amount of the American economy.”

-Some critics question whether money will be found each year to finance President George W. Bush’s vision of missions to the moon, Mars and beyond, given that federal ledgers are stained with the red ink of $300 billion to $400 billion of deficit spending each year.
+Some critics have questioned whether money will be found each year to finance President Bush’s vision of missions to the moon, Mars and beyond, given that federal ledgers are stained with the red ink of $300 billion-$400 billion of deficit spending each year.

-In a similar vein, the government in recent years has supported costly programs to counter bird flu and to back recovery from the devastation of Hurricane Katrina, he said.
+In a similar vein, the government in recent years has supported costly programs to counter bird flu, and to back recovery from the devastation of Hurricane Katrina, he noted.

-"We’ll find the money to do this [space exploration] as well," Douglass said.
+In like manner, Douglass predicted, “we’ll find the money to do this [space exploration] as well.”

-But human spaceflight is "a program the people support," Douglass said, and in Congress, "there’s bipartisan support [for space programs] on both sides of the aisle."
+But venture into space we shall, he said.
+Manned excursions into space constitute “a program the people support,” Douglass said.
+And in the White House and Congress, “there’s bipartisan support [for space programs] on both sides of the aisle.”